Prosecutor: Evidence shows Trump 'explicitly' OK'd tax fraud - NewsBreak

 For Trump, tax fraud case just one of several legal problems

-NEW YORK (AP) — A New York jury convicted Donald Trump's company of tax fraud Tuesday, a verdict that could damage the Republican politically and adds to an already long list of legal headaches as he mounts another run for president.
-While Trump was not personally charged in the...
+NEW YORK — A New York jury convicted Donald Trump's company of tax fraud Tuesday, a verdict that could damage the Republican politically and adds to an already long list of legal headaches as he mounts another run for president.
+While Trump was not personally charged in the Manhattan...

 Trump Organization found guilty of tax fraud scheme